adamyi/uae/README.md

 ## Jython

 Because of CPython's GIL lock, users can easily DOS the system by having a syscall that takes forever to run.
-We use Jython here to have true multithreading.
+We use Jython here to have real multithreading.

 ## How-To